z5116870/Program-Fuzzer/README.md

 - Known ints
 - Repeated Parts
 - Keyword extraction
+- Arithmetic
+- Coverage Based (via -c option)

 Harness Functionality:

 - Detects type of crash
+- Detects hangs and infinite loops
 - Logs useful statistics
   - Logs total runtime
   - Number of crashes found
   - Total number of unique crashes
   - Information on what kind of crash happened, location of bad payload and strategy used to induce the crash
-- Timeouts at 5 minutes to ensure our fuzzer doesn't run forever if there is an infinite loop
+- Timeouts at 3 minutes to ensure our fuzzer doesn't run forever if there is an infinite loop
-  - Note: Can't detect differences between code coverage and slow programs yet.